Yansu vs Dreamer

 Use Yansu if you...

-- Want complete interactive applications built proactively from your work patterns
+- Want knowledge, handoffs, and automations created proactively from your work patterns

 - Need privacy-first, local data that never leaves your device